 Most attacks start by compromising an endpoint, meaning that firewall protection alone is not enough.
 An effective firewall will secure your virtual and cloud environments.
 But what about your servers and desktops?
 And what about users operating outside your network?

-Endpoints represent soft targets for threat actors who can mount an effective and targeted attacks at minimal cost to themselves.
+Endpoints represent soft targets for threat actors who can mount effective and targeted attacks at minimal cost to themselves.